How to work with templates

 You need to configure which templates django CMS should use.
 You can do this by either setting the CMS_TEMPLATES or the CMS_TEMPLATES_DIR settings.

 You can select the template by page (and language) in the page menu of django CMS’ toolbar.
-By default, a page inherits its template from its parent page.
+By default, a new page uses the same template as its parent page (this is template assignment, not Django {% extends %} inheritance — see Template inheritance pattern below).
 A root page uses the first template in CMS_TEMPLATES if no other template is explicitly set.

 To work seamlessly with django CMS, your templates should include the {% cms_toolbar %} tag right as the first item in your template’s <body>.
 This tag will render the toolbar for logged-in users.